1998 United States Senate election in Arkansas

 The 1998 United States Senate election in Arkansas was held on November 3, 1998.
-Incumbent Democratic Senator Dale Bumpers chose to retire instead of running for reelection to a fifth term.
-Making this was the first open seat with no incumbent held in this seat since the 1884 election.
+Incumbent Democratic U.S. Senator Dale Bumpers chose to retire instead of running for reelection to a fifth term.
 Democratic former U.S. Representative Blanche Lincoln won the open seat against Republican State Senator Fay Boozman.
-Lincoln did not seek re-election to Congress in 1996 because she wanted prioritize her family having welcomed twin boys in mid 1996, thus, she took 2 years off before re-entering the political arena as a Senate candidate.
-At 38, Lincoln was the youngest woman ever elected to the United States Senate.
+At 38, Lincoln was the youngest woman ever elected to the United States Senate and the first woman to be elected in the Senate statewide since Hattie Carraway in 1938.
 In 2010, Lincoln would lose re-election to a third term by Fay Boozman's brother, John Boozman.